chef/chef-web-docs/chef_master/source/chef_overview.rst

 The workstation is the location from which most users do most of their work, including:

-* Developing cookbooks and recipes (and authoring them using Ruby syntax and patterns)
+* Developing cookbooks and recipes
 * Keeping the chef-repo synchronized with version source control
 * Using command-line tools
 * Configuring organizational policy, including defining roles and environments and ensuring that critical data is stored in data bags